yaritechai/suna/backend/RENDER_DEPLOYMENT.md

 1. Test the `/api/health` endpoint
 2. Verify Redis connectivity in logs
+3. Test agent initialization (should no longer fail with RabbitMQ errors)
-3. Test basic API functionality
+4. Test basic API functionality
-4. Monitor performance and resource usage
+5. Monitor performance and resource usage
-5. Set up monitoring and alerting
+6. Set up monitoring and alerting

 ## Support